learn-co-curriculum/dsc-oop-recap-v2-1/README.md

 ## Introduction

-In this section you learend
+In this section you learned about Object Oriented Programming (OOP) as a foundational practice for software development and programming.

 ## Objectives